norm/game_shows_support/story-resolution.markdown

         'end-the-game',
     ]

+If this thread cannot be started until others have been completed, indicate this with:

+    requires = [
+        'any-order-west',
+        'any-order-north',
+        'any-order-east',
+    ]

 If this thread must be completed before a certain point in the story (eg it can be done at any time, but after a given thread it will disappear as an option), indicate this with: